iwares/staple/docs/build-your-first-app.md

 });
 ```

-This class extends Staple's interaction class and overrides the "onCreate()" method. "onCreate()" class will be called when an interaction interaction is created.
+This class extends Staple's interaction class and overrides the "onCreate()" method. "onCreate()" class will be called when an interaction instance is created.
 It is a good chance to do some initialization.

 The "setContent()" method is used to set content(visual user interface) to current interaction.
 The parameter can be a DOM element or a HTML snippet.
-In this example, we use a RequireJS plugin 'snippet' which provided by Staple to load HTML snippet from an special HTML file -- snippets file. 'res/htmls/home' is the path of the snippets file while 'interaction' is the ID of the HTML snippet.
+In this example, we use a [RequireJS](http://requirejs.org/) plugin 'snippet' which provided by Staple to load HTML snippet from an special HTML file -- snippets file. 'res/htmls/home' is the path of the snippets file while 'interaction' is the ID of the HTML snippet.
 Be note that the content of a interaction must be a &lt;section&gt; element.

 Now, let's create this snippets file.